Redherring32/TinyTendo/README.md

 # TinyTendo
-An open-source portable handheld NES using real hardware
+An open-source handheld NES using real hardware